Top 10 Cybersecurity Metrics and KPIs

 However, it’s impossible to put effective KPIs in place without metrics to support them — and essentially feed in the data that’s required.
 Metrics deliver the quantitative data that demonstrates whether a tool, program, or initiative is performing well.
 At times, it may be necessary to change metrics, and it’s important to use appropriate metrics for each group or department.

 For example, IT and security groups might measure criteria such as unidentified devices on internal networks, intrusion attempts versus the actual number of security incidents, and incident response data.
-Company employees, meanwhile, might be held accountable for how often they click on bad links or violate regulatory controls such as data privacy protections.
+All of these measurements are necessary to determine if human risk management and cybersecurity operations efforts are effective.
+Team members, meanwhile, can be held accountable for how often they click on bad links or violate regulatory controls such as data privacy protections.
+Identifying human risk factors and the team members that pose the biggest threat can lead to proper training which will help avoid future incidents.

-Likewise, a board of directors and senior executives are likely to examine metrics surrounding cyber risk, efficacy, cyber resilience, and cyber exposure.
+Likewise, a board of directors and senior executives are likely to examine metrics surrounding human risk, training efficacy, cyber resilience, and cyber exposure.
 Meanwhile, a finance group would likely focus on factors such as risk reduction costs per unit, loss-to-value ratios, and control costs per IT asset.

-It’s important to recognize that not all risks are equal — just as it’s important to recognize that no tool, technology, framework, or procedure can deliver a 100% guarantee that an enterprise will remain secure.
-Metrics must match the acceptable risk exposure level for a device, system, or department — and an organization must have a way to constantly gauge incidents, risks, and liabilities in this context.
+It’s important to recognize that not all risks are equal, just as the risk posed by each individual user is not equal.
+Research indicates that 80 percent of all security issues are caused by just eight percent of users.
+It's just as important to recognize that no tool, technology, framework, or procedure can deliver a 100% guarantee that an organization will remain secure.
+Metrics must match the acceptable risk exposure level for a device, system, or department and its users — and an organization must have a way to constantly gauge incidents, risks, and the liabilities each user poses in this context.

-Yet, with metrics in place, business leaders and security teams can make more informed decisions — particularly regarding the overall effectiveness of a program and what it costs.
+Yet, with metrics in place, business leaders and security teams can make more informed decisions — particularly regarding the overall effectiveness of a human risk management program and what it costs.
 They also are in a better position to understand specific tools and technology, and which solutions deliver maximum benefits.
-Along with a dashboard that delivers critical security data, there’s a mechanism in place for transforming this technical data into strategic information that business analysts and the C-suite can use.
+Along with a dashboard that delivers critical security data, there must be mechanism in place for transforming this technical data into strategic information that business analysts and the C-suite can use, as well as security teams attempting to identify human risk factors.

 Identify the Metrics that Really Matter

-Several high-level metrics and KPIs are commonly used to improve cybersecurity operations.
+Several high-level metrics and KPIs are commonly used to improve human risk management and cybersecurity operations.
 Among those that matter the most:

-7. Training effectiveness.
+- Human risk management training effectiveness.
 Ensuring that employees understand how to respond to attacks is essential.
 Human error is a leading cause of intrusions and breakdowns.
-For instance, phishing test success rates and dynamic risk scoring — part of Mimecast’s security awareness training — offer insights into how a training program is performing.
+For instance, phishing test success rates and dynamic risk scoring — part of Mimecast's Human Risk Management Platform — offer insights into how a human risk management training program is performing.

-8. Peer and industry benchmark data.
-With independent data, it’s possible to know how an enterprise is performing compared to others in the industry.
+- Peer and industry benchmark data.
+With independent data, it’s possible to know how an organization is performing compared to others in the industry.
 However, it’s also important to understand whether industry benchmarks are adequate so that an organization doesn’t regress to the mean.

 The Bottom Line

-Improving cybersecurity operations requires focus, vigilance, the right technology, and proven training methods.
-Identifying useful metrics and achieving adequate visibility to apply them across all of a company’s IT and security assets can be challenging.
+Improving human risk management and cybersecurity operations requires focus, vigilance, the right technology, and proven training methods.
+Identifying useful metrics and achieving adequate visibility to apply them across all of an organization’s IT and security assets, as well as across all users, can be challenging.
 But organizations that understand which metrics really matter for specific groups — as well as the KPIs that drive performance overall — are equipped to reduce risk and avoid potentially crippling attacks.
-Read how Mimecast Data Analytics can support your performance measurement.
+Read more about how Mimecast's Human Risk Management Platform can support your performance measurement.

 Subscribe to Cyber Resilience Insights for more articles like these